Quantized-Tinyllava: a new multimodal foundation model enables efficient split learning: Methods

+During backpropagation, the quantization and dequantization operations are approximated as identity mappings using STE, such that gradients computed with respect to the reconstructed feature are directly propagated to the original feature:

-\subsection{Optimal Bit width}
+\subsection{Optimal Bit Width}

-To determine the optimal quantization bit width $b$, where discrete representation levels $K=2^b$, we exploited feature's probability distribution, proposed a selection protocol based on Shannon's source coding theorem \cite{6773024}, which is formulate as:
+Selecting an appropriate quantization level is critical for balancing compression and feature fidelity.
+Existing approaches often rely on empirical heuristics due to the lack of a principled criterion.
+To determine the optimal bit width $b$ (with $d=2^b$ discrete levels), we leverage the feature’s probability distribution and apply a protocol based on Shannon’s source coding theorem \cite{6773024}: